 - In 2011-12, 29% of Australians reported taking at least one dietary supplement on the day prior to interview.

-It appears our dairy consumption is through the roof, yet most of us are lacking nutritional calcium in our diet, in line with the results of The China Study and several other reputable studies on this topic.
+It appears our dairy consumption is through the roof, yet most of us are lacking nutritional calcium in our diet.
+Though the Australian Health Survey did not outline a causal relationship between these statistics, The China Study and several other reputable studies have.
 Sadder still, we’re being manipulated into thinking that dietary supplements can fill the void of our deficient fruit and vegetable consumption.

 These researchers outlined eight principles of food and health:

 - Nutrition represents combined activities of countless food substances.

 - Vitamin supplements are not a remedy for good health.